-Place the vehicle on a level surface and hold it with the parking brake.
+Park the vehicle on a level surface and hold it with the parking brake.
 Switch the engine off and pull out the ignition key.
-Let the engine cool down.
+Allow the engine to cool down.

 The circulating engine oil requires a few minutes to flow back to the oil sump.